Argyrochosma delicatula: Taxonomy

 It was first described by William Ralph Maxon and Charles Alfred Weatherby in 1939 as Notholaena delicatula, based on material collected by Edward Palmer in Coahuila.
 The type specimen is Palmer 1387 at the United States National Herbarium.
 Maxon and Weatherby placed it within a group of ferns closely related to Notholaena nivea.
 The epithet delicatula presumably refers to what they described as the "delicate texture" of its leaves.
 Both Edwin Copeland and Weatherby suggested in the 1940s that this group of ferns might represent a distinct genus of its own.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. delicatula.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. delicatula, as part of a program to consolidate the cheilanthoid ferns into that genus.

 While the distinctness of A. delicatula from A. incana has been questioned in the past, phylogenetic studies have upheld the separation of the two taxa.
 It lies within a subclade of the genus that also contains A. incana, A. pallens, A. peninsularis, A. palmeri, and A. pilifera.
 All members of the clade share pale farina principally composed of terpenoid compounds, unlike the dihydrostilbenoids found in the farina of other members of the genus.

 Distribution and habitat

 Argyrochosma delicatula is principally known from the states of Chihuahua, Coahuila, and Nuevo Leon, in Mexico.
 One specimen collected in southeastern Arizona by John Gill Lemmon in 1880 has also been identified as this species.

-It grows in rocky places in either sun or shade, especially on limestone ledges, and on shady slopes.
+It grows in rocky places in either sun or shade, especially on limestone ledges, and on shady slopes, at altitudes from 900 to 2230 m.